French Places and Towns Loved by Writers, Painters and Artists

 The Light of Provence

-Loved by artists for the quality of its light, the South of France has provided creative inspiration to writers and artists for centuries.
+Loved by artists for the quality of its light, Provence in the South of France has provided creative inspiration to writers and artists for centuries.

 The Côte d’Azur in particular has attracted a plethora of creative types, including many from less balmy climes such as Robert Louis Stevenson, HG Wells, DH Lawrence, Aubrey Beardsley, James Joyce, Berthold Brecht, Vladimir Nabokov, Georges Braque and Friedrich Nietzsche.